squid-cache/squid-cache.github.io/BzrInstructions.rst

    Needs clarification about which/what/where these are.

  * Write up recipes for how to do common tasks:
-   * generate a patch for a commit
    * get a mirror of the development source to hack on
    * make a new branch to hack on
    * commit something which has been developed back to trunk
    * cherry pick something back to an older release using CVS
    * cherry pick something back to an older release using bzr.
+   * bring a new branch up to date with it's ancestor
+   * merge another branch into yours
+   * how to generate a clean patch when having another branch merged into yours (i.e. diff relative to an up to date version of that branch, not your natural ancestor)
    * others ?

  * Set a cut over date